|What we're reading in Library Classes||Search the Library catalogue|

 A major goal of any school is to see their students grow into life-long learners.
 One step along the way is to ensure that they are familiar and comfortable with using public libraries.
 Towards this aim, we make sure that our students, from Kindergarten to Grade 9, visit our local public library at least once a year, in June, to encourage them to use their services over the summer and then on through life.

-We have also partnered with the Library Board and Grizzly Clubs in our Public Library Membership Project, which allows all staff and students free access to resources and services provided exclusively through the public library system, like free eBooks, various media and learning/tutorial platforms.
+We have also partnered with the Library Board in our Public Library Membership Project, which allows all staff and students free access to resources and services provided exclusively through the public library system, like free eBooks, various media and learning/tutorial platforms.
+This program is funded by the School Lunch program and Grizzly cubs.

 Through our partnership, we hope to develop in our students, the habits of using public libraries throughout life for their pleasure reading and lifelong learning.